- Diabetes Research News

 One drawback that researchers noted was that encapsulated islets are unable to shed dead cells because they are contained within the capsule and have a lower absolute quantity of insulin secretion when compared to non-coated stem cell-derived islets.

 Though not involved with this study, Diabetes Research Connection (DRC) stays abreast of the latest advancements in the field and provides critical funding to early career scientists pursuing novel research studies for type 1 diabetes.
 It is through these types of projects that researchers are able to improve quality of life for individuals living with the disease and move closer to finding a cure.
-To learn more about current DRC-funded projects or support these efforts, visit https://diabetesresearchconnection.org.
+Click to learn more about current projects and provide support.